Customers who need assistance

 • Medium and large dogs are required to lie down on the floor in the cabin.
 To ensure space for service dogs, we recommend that you designate (1A~C、1D~G、1H~K、10D~G、30D~G) when selecting advance seat reservations.
 (Advance seat reservation is a paid service.)
 For details, please refer to Paid advance seat designation service.

-• If you have a large dog that you believe will take space into aisle or adjacent seats, you may be required to purchase a seat for your assistance dog.
+• If you have a large dog that you believe will take space into aisle or adjacent seats, you may be required to contact call center for your assistance dog.

 For safety reasons, emergency exit row seats are not available for pregnant customers.